Pavlova (Crisp Meringue Shell, Chewy Marshmallow Center)

 Pavlova is typically served with a freshly made whipped cream topping and piled high with fresh in-season fruit.
 For this recipe, I added powdered sugar and vanilla to the whipped cream topping to make a sweetened vanilla whipped cream.

 While the fresh berries and figs in my photos are great for summer, you could also use sliced persimmons and pears in the fall, candied cranberries for a Christmas dessert, or a layer of lemon curd and edible flowers in the spring.
-Once decorated, enjoy the pavlova immediately, as it will soften.
+Once decorated, enjoy the pavlova immediately, as it will start to soften.

 How to Store Leftovers